Logit-Gap Steering: A Forward-Pass Diagnostic for Alignment Robustness: Introduction

+\item \textbf{Practical evaluation.} At single shot, the better of our two variants per row (Greedy or DFS) numerically exceeded GCG+SH on 9/13 AdvBench cells (6/13 HarmBench); the remaining cells overlap in Wilson 95\% CIs, so we report single-shot wins descriptively and rest the headline comparison on the 8-shot ensemble.
+The 8-suffix ensemble reached 38--96\% True ASR; advantage over matched 8-shot Random+SH/GCG+SH stratifies from ceiling parity to up to 8--18$\times$ on Qwen2.5-72B, driven by 1.8--2.5$\times$ lower pairwise failure correlation on AdvBench (1.5--1.8$\times$ on HarmBench; App.~\ref{app:ensemble-control}). \end{itemize}

+\paragraph{Scope.} ``Alignment robustness'' here refers to the first-token refusal margin under suffix perturbations, not to model safety as a whole.

-\paragraph{Related Research} \paragraph{Universal jailbreaks and token-level attacks.} Early work by Zou et al \cite{zou2023universal} introduced \emph{universal adversarial suffixes} that flip aligned models from refusal to compliance in a prompt-agnostic fashion.
-Our logit–gap formulation subsumes their empirical “gap-flip” observation and provides a formal sufficiency condition for success.
+\paragraph{Related Work.} \paragraph{Universal jailbreaks and token-level attacks.} \citet{zou2023universal} introduced universal adversarial suffixes that flip aligned models from refusal to compliance regardless of the prompt.
+Their method relies on gradient-based optimization over the token space.
+Our logit-gap formulation subsumes their empirical gap-flip observation and provides a formal sufficiency condition for success (Eq.~\ref{eq:gap-closure}).

+\paragraph{Prompt-level and search-based attacks.} PAIR~\cite{chao2023jailbreaking}, AutoDAN~\cite{liu2024autodan}, and TAP~\cite{mehrotra2023tree} construct semantically meaningful jailbreaks by iteratively prompting a separate attacker LLM (PAIR, TAP) or by hierarchical genetic search (AutoDAN).
+These methods produce fluent attacks but require either an attacker model in the loop or hundreds of generation steps per prompt, and target single-prompt attacks rather than universal suffixes that transfer across prompts and scales.
+Our method occupies a different point in the design space: gradient-free, single-pass per candidate, and producing universal suffixes that transfer 0.5B$\to$72B within family.
+We compare directly to GCG (the dominant universal-suffix baseline) because it is the only prior method that produces a single suffix transferable across prompts at our scale; per-prompt comparisons against PAIR/AutoDAN/TAP are out of scope for this work and complementary in deployment.